Johan Reinholdz: Biography

 Reinholdz was born on 30 June 1980 in Höör.
 He first picked up the guitar at the age of nine, inspired mainly by Kee Marcello and Europe.
 Later he discovered heavy metal by listening to bands such as Metallica, Megadeth, Sepultura, AC/DC, Iron Maiden, Slayer, Morbid Angel and Pantera.
 He then started playing with his friends in some local bands such as Morbid Demons, Widow, Dark Desires and Crimson Tears.
 Widow released three demos and played local gigs.

 Over time, several more musical influences were added to his musical interest.
-Artists like Sisters of Mercy, Yngwie Malmsteen, The Cure, Allan Holdsworth, Yes, Emerson, Lake & Palmer, Dream Theater, Genesis, Atheist, Marillion, and classical music and jazz/fusion as well.
+Artists like the Sisters of Mercy, Yngwie Malmsteen, The Cure, Allan Holdsworth, Yes, Emerson, Lake & Palmer, Dream Theater, Genesis, Atheist, Marillion, and classical music and jazz/fusion as well.

 In 1998 he recorded two solo-demos which found their way to WAR-music (later reformed as New Hawen Records) boss Bengt "Wez" Wenedikter.
 Andromeda and Nonexist were then born as Wenedikter offered Reinholdz two record deals in 1999.
 Some of the riffs from the 1998 demo "Welcome to Forever" were used on Andromeda debut album Extension of the Wish and the bandname was lifted from the last track of the demo "A Postcard from Andromeda".
 Andromeda has released five studio-albums and one live-DVD.
 The band is currently writing songs for album number six which will be recorded early 2016.
-A second live-DVD - "Live in Vietnam" is also due to be released early 2016.
+A second live-DVD – "Live in Vietnam" was also released in 2016.

 The first Nonexist album Deus Deceptor came out in 2002 and in 2011 Reinholdz started writing the second Nonexist album From My Cold Dead Hands.
 It was then recorded in 2011/2012 with Johan Liiva back on vocals, and released by Pivotal Rockordings in November 2012 and by Japanese label Trooper Entertainment in May 2013.
 This album was the debut as a producer for Reinholdz, doing all the mixing, producing and mastering himself.

 The band made their live-debut at the Scorched Tundra Festival in Gothenburg, December 2012.

-In 2014 Nonexist started recording album number three entitled Throne of Scars.
+In 2014, Nonexist started recording album number three entitled Throne of Scars.
 It features nine tracks and is produced and mixed by Johan Reinholdz at Multipass Studios with the assistance of Markus Nilsson at Sunnanå Studio in Malmö.
 The style of the songs retain the atmosphere from the previous album; dark, intense, varied and heavy while also adding some new influences in the mix.
 Throne of Scars was mixed and ready in April 2015 and during the same time the band signed a deal with Danish label Mighty Music.
 The album was released in Japan by Trooper Entertainment, in August and in the rest of the world by Mighty Music on 10 October 2015.

-Reinholdz has now taken over the vocal-duties in Nonexist, doing both the guitar and vocals live.
+Reinholdz has now taken over the vocal duties in Nonexist, doing both the guitar and vocals live.
 Johan Liiva quit the band in November 2015.